Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-02/index.md

 ## Task #1 - test connectivity to SQL Server

-If you already created a connection to Azure SQL Server in Azure Data Studio (`Task #6` of [lab-01](../lab-01/index.md)), use one.
+If you already created a connection to Azure SQL Server in Azure Data Studio ([Task #7 of lab-01](../lab-01/index.md#task-7-test-connectivity-to-sql-database)), use one.
 Otherwise, create a new connection to Azure SQL Server and connect to it.
 You should be able to connect to Azure SQL Server.

 ![sql1](../../assets/images/lab-02/sql1.png)

 ## Task #2 - create a private endpoint

-In the Azure portal, search for and select `iac-ws5-sql` instance of Azure SQL Server.
+In the Azure portal, search for and select your SQL Server instance.
 Navigate to `Security -> Networking -> Private access` and click on `+ Create private endpoint` button.

 ![01](../../assets/images/lab-02/ple1.png)